THESE BRITS AND HOW THEY PRESENT US AFRICANS

 It is time for Britons of African descent or Africans of British birth to be recognized as either Africans or Britons irrespective of success or failure, fame or notoriety, good or evil; after all, Brits of Jewish descent are recognized as Brits; Brits of Australian descent are recognized as Brits.

 You have read this article with the title THESE BRITS AND HOW THEY PRESENT US AFRICANS.
-You can bookmark this page URL http://sindyly.blogspot.com/2011/10/these-brits-and-how-they-present-us.html.
+You can bookmark this page URL https://sindyly.blogspot.com/2011/10/these-brits-and-how-they-present-us.html.
 Thanks!

 No comment for "THESE BRITS AND HOW THEY PRESENT US AFRICANS"